U.S. Alerts

 Issued by: National Weather Service La Crosse

-Today: A chance of sprinkles with a slight chance of showers before 11am, then a slight chance of showers between 11am and 4pm, then a chance of sprinkles after 4pm.
-Mostly cloudy, with a temperature rising to near 53 by 11am, then falling to around 47 during the remainder of the day.
-Breezy, with a north wind 14 to 16 mph, with gusts as high as 26 mph.
+Tuesday: A slight chance of showers before 11am, then a slight chance of showers and thunderstorms after 3pm.
+Partly sunny, with a high near 88.
+South wind 6 to 9 mph, with gusts as high as 18 mph.
 Chance of precipitation is 20%.

 Slight Chance